amiya-pattnaik/rest-atf/README.md

 ## Run Some Sample Tests

-To execute the entire test suite in local development, on shell

-`npm run tests`
+To execute the entire test suite in local development, on shell `npm run tests`

 ## Config Files

-Mocha config/opts files can be found in the `/test` directory end with `*.conf.opts`.
+Mocha config/opts files can be found in the `/test` directory end with `mocha.opts`.
 Options mentioned in the .opts files is common to all test types.

 ## Reporters

 This framework generates below standard  reports. to generate reports execute below command `npm run report`

 ##### Spec